 Smoky Mountains, Tennessee

 Sip champagne in the hot tub, cuddle by the fire or stargaze the night away from the porch of a luxury Pigeon Forge cabin.
 Then wake to the sun rising over the breathtaking Smoky Mountains.
 The unmatched level of comfort, intimacy and luxury offered by area cabins make them perfect for a romantic getaway.
 When it’s time to come up for air, the neighboring towns of Gatlinburg and Pigeon Forge have plenty of great restaurants, nightlife and attractions.
 Staying next to Great Smoky Mountains National Park means plenty of great outdoor fun like tubing, hiking, biking, swimming, and fishing.
+You can take a ride at this Rocky Mountain coaster while enjoying the fantastic view.
 The area also has many lovely scenic drives with lots of places to picnic or steal a kiss along the route.

 Located on Florida’s Gold Coast between Panama City Beach and Destin, the laid-back master-planned community of Seaside, Florida, has all of the right ingredients for a quiet interlude.
 If you’re thinking about taking or renewing your vows, Southern Living Magazine recently named Seaside’s Chapel as one of the most beautiful in the south.
 Lay out a blanket and watch the sun go down from Seaside’s sugar-white beach or stroll a few paces into town for a quiet dinner.
 Famous for the Truman Show movie as well as its casual and gourmet food, downtown Seaside has more than a dozen restaurants that serve up everything from lobster to smoothies.
 With no large hotels anywhere, just pastel-colored rental cottages sprinkled throughout the town, Seaside never gets too busy.
 Seaside cottages offer modern luxury and convenience and a quiet intimacy, with relaxation the clear imperative.